How to Cook Acorn Squash

 1. Preheat the oven to 400°F. Position an oven rack in the bottom third.

 2. Season the squash.
-Season the squash halves, wedges or cubes according to your preferred taste.
+Drizzle with olive oil and season the squash halves, wedges or cubes according to your preferred taste.

 3. Line the pan.
 Whether you're cooking cubes, wedges or acorn squash halves, line a rimmed baking sheet with a piece of parchment paper.

 4. Arrange.
-Place squash halves cut-side down on the parchment paper-lined sheet.
+Place squash halves cut-side down on the parchment paper-lined sheet pan.
 With cubes or wedges, arrange them in a single layer on the pan.

 5. Cook.
-For acorn squash halves, roast until you can pierce the flesh with a fork, 45 to 60 minutes.
+For acorn squash halves, roast until you can pierce the flesh with a fork, 45 minutes or up to an hour.
 For wedges, roast until tender, 30 to 35 minutes.
 For 1-inch cubes, roast until tender, 15 to 20 minutes.

 How to Cook Acorn Squash in the Microwave